Adesh-111/React-Youtube-Course/My react app/README.md

 <Form />;
 ```

-## Managing State with Updator Functions
+## Managing State with Updater Functions

 Updating the state in React can be done with updater functions to ensure the state is updated correctly.